edatastyle/windows-security-firewall-defense/README.md

 ---

-## Installation Problems

-If installation fails:

-1. Download the installer again from the official release source.
-2. Verify that the download completed successfully.
-3. Make sure you have permission to install software.
-4. Close other instances of the installer.
-5. Check available disk space.
-6. Check Windows Security for blocked installation activity.
-7. Restart Windows and try again.
-8. Report the installer error if the problem continues.

----

-## Uninstallation Problems

-If normal uninstallation fails:

-1. Restart Windows.
-2. Try uninstalling from Windows Settings.
-3. Try Control Panel → Programs and Features.
-4. Check whether the application is still running.
-5. Close the application and retry.
-6. Report the problem if the uninstaller continues to fail.

-Do not manually delete system files or firewall configuration unless the project documentation specifically instructs you to do so.

----

 # FAQ

-## Is Security Firewall Defense a replacement for Windows Defender?
+### Is Security Firewall Defense a replacement for Windows Defender?

 **No.**

 Security Firewall Defense is intended as a monitoring and management utility.
 It does not replace Microsoft Defender Antivirus or other endpoint-security products.

----

-## Does it replace Windows Firewall?
+### Does it replace Windows Firewall?

 **No.**

-The application works with or around supported Windows Firewall functionality.
+The application works with supported Windows Firewall functionality.
 It is not intended to replace the Windows Firewall subsystem itself.

----

-## Does Security Firewall Defense guarantee protection from malware?
+### Does Security Firewall Defense guarantee protection from malware?

 **No.**